-A College Preparatory Curriculum (CPC) diploma is mandatory for admission to GC.
-The Board of Regents of the University System of Georgia approved CPC curriculum requires:
+Successful completion of the Required High School Curriculum (RHSC) is mandatory for admission to GC.
+The Board of Regents of the University System of Georgia approved RHSC curriculum requires:

 A word about the SAT and ACT scores: Freshman and/or transferring freshman applicants must submit at least one official SAT or ACT score report.
 Scores must be sent directly from the testing agency to GC.